Odyssey Jones: All Japan Pro Wrestling (2025–present)

-In August 2025, Oddyssey made his debut for All Japan Pro Wrestling (AJPW) as a participant in the Ōdō Tournament.
+In August 2025, Oddyssey made his debut for All Japan Pro Wrestling (AJPW) as a participant in the 2025 Ōdō Tournament.
 Upon debuting, he formed a stable, "HAVOC", with Shotaro Ashino and Xyon.
-He defeated Hideki Suzuki in the first round of the tournament but lost to Daisuke Sekimoto in the second round.
+He defeated Hideki Suzuki in the first round of the Ōdō Tournament but lost to Daisuke Sekimoto in the second round.

 In September 2025 at AJPW's "Giant Dream" event, Oddyssey and Xyon defeated Baka No Jidai (Hideki Suzuki and Kengo Mashimo) in the Arena Tachikawa Tachihi for the AJPW World Tag Team Championship, making it the first title in Oddyssey's career.
+In October 2025, Go Shiozaki joined HAVOC.
+Oddyssey and Xyon competed in the 2025 World's Strongest Tag Determination League in November to December 2025, placing top of block B with 10 points, but losing to the Titans of Calamity (Ren Ayabe and Talos) in the finals in Tokyo's Korakuen Hall.
+On January 2, 2026, in Korakuen Hall, Oddyssey and Xyon lost the AJPW World Tag Team Championship to the Titans of Calamity.

+Throughout early 2026, HAVOC faced tag teams and stables including Baka No Jidai, Hokuto-gun, and the Saito Brothers.
+In April to May 2026, Oddyssey competed in the Champion Carnival, finishing sixth of eight competitors in block B with six points.
+In May 2026, Go Shiozaki left HAVOC.
+In September 2026, Odyssey entered the 2026 Ōdō Tournament, being eliminated by his stablemate Xyon in the first round.

+Major League Wrestling (2026)

+In June 2026, Oddyssey debuted in Major League Wrestling (MLW).
+He competed in the Opera Cup, but was eliminated by Big Damo.

 Professional wrestling style and persona

 Jones wrestles in a "powerhouse" style.
 His finishing moves include a sidewalk slam, a falling powerslam and a diving splash.
 While in WWE, he wore orange and blue ring attire (a reference to the Syracuse Orange colors) and was nicknamed "the Future Favorite".

+Personal life

+In September 2024, Palmer was the subject of allegations of domestic abuse from his former partner, which led to him being released from WWE.
+In January 2025, Palmer stated that he was innocent, and that he had an injunction in place and was pursuing legal action against his accuser.
+In March 2025, Palmer filed a defamation lawsuit against his former partner.
+In September 2025, it was reported that Palmer's legal team had subpoenaed WWE seeking Palmer's termination records, the evidence for the allegations made against him, and the files related to WWE's investigation.